CMSgov/bcda-static-site/production/user_guide.md

 To start the job, click `Execute`.

-If you’d like to use the command line or implement this API call in code, look in the `Curl` section for the request you just made.
+If you’d like to use the command line or implement this API call in code, look in the `cURL` section for the request you just made.
-Not far below that, you can see the response: an `HTTP 202 Accepted` giving a link in the `content-location` header for status information on your job.
+Not far below that, you can see the response: an `HTTP 202 Accepted` giving a link in the `Content-Location` header for status information on your job.

 **d.
 Getting your data**

-Follow the previous instructions on for [getting your data from an unfiltered request](https://bcda.cms.gov/production/user-guide/#5-getting-your-data){target:”_blank”} to retrieve your files after a filtered bulk data request.
+Follow the previous instructions on for [getting your data from an unfiltered request](https://bcda.cms.gov/production/user-guide/#5-getting-your-data){:target=”_blank”} to retrieve your files after a filtered bulk data request.

 ## <a name="frequently-asked-questions"></a>Frequently asked questions about making requests